-- 5.1 The proposed social care precept may adversely impact some residents of Essex; however residents on the lowest incomes will remain eligible for support with their bills via their local council tax support schemes (operated and maintained by the city, district and borough councils).
-The increase proposed relates to a specific social care precept that will be ring-fenced for adult social care.
+5.1 The proposed council tax increase may adversely impact some residents of Essex; however residents on the lowest incomes will remain eligible for support with their bills via their local council tax support schemes (operated and maintained by the city, district and borough councils).
+The element of the

+- increase relating to the specific social care precept will be ring-fenced for adult social care.
 This should positively impact on vulnerable adults within Essex by helping to protect and improve social care services. - 5.2 The localisation of council tax benefit (introducing new payees to council tax as a result of national policy changes) was implemented in 2013/14 alongside a scheme for hardship and investment in collection initiatives including Citizens Advice support.
 Over this time, the 12 billing authorities have sustained collection rates against this backdrop, ensuring no negative impact on other council tax payers.
-However, during the Covid-19 pandemic we have seen a reduction in collection rates, although they are still at a high level.
-Our budget proposes continuation of the investment into collection and hardship for 2022/23.

-- 5.3 We have joined forces with the borough, district and city councils and police and fire authorities to tackle council tax fraud across the county.
-The programme: - ensures those entitled to discounts or exemptions on their council tax are receiving the right support; - has introduced extensive regular reviews to ensure the levels of benefits people receive are correct; - encourages people to notify councils if their circumstances change, and the consequences of not doing so, to enable councils to take swift and appropriate action against people fraudulently claiming council tax benefit. - 5.4 The budget will be discharged against a background of continuing intense pressure across the health and care system in Essex, particularly in light of the ongoing Covid-19 pandemic.
+Our budget proposes an increase in the investment into collection and hardship for 2023/24. - 5.3 We have joined forces with the borough, district and city councils and police and fire authorities to tackle council tax fraud across the county.
+The programme: - ensures those entitled to discounts or exemptions on their council tax are receiving the right support; - has introduced extensive regular reviews to ensure the levels of benefits people receive are correct; - encourages people to notify councils if their circumstances change, and the consequences of not doing so, to enable councils to take swift and appropriate action against people fraudulently claiming council tax benefit. - 5.4 The budget will be discharged against a background of continuing intense pressure across the health and care system in Essex, particularly in light of heightened inflation and the lasting impacts of the Covid-19 pandemic.